outofthisworld/reduxdecorator/README.md

 # Creating the state with redux utils
 Redux utils provides a set of useful set of utility methods (scroll down to see the list) which return reducers.
-The above can be modeled using redux utils doing this:
+The above can be modeled using redux_utils:
 ```javascript
     import { createStore } from 'redux';
     import { array_append, create_reducer,default_state } from 'redux_utils';